foocheung/sqs_v2/paper.md

 `sqs` provides a comprehensive set of tools for QC assessment, data processing, and reporting:

 **Levey–Jennings Plots**
 The application generates statistical process control charts [@levey1950use] with color-coded quality zones (±1, ±2, ±3 standard deviations) based on established clinical laboratory practices [@westgard1981multirule; @westgard2008basic].
-These visualizations use shaded regions and distinct plot elements to indicate acceptable, warning, and out-of-control ranges, enabling rapid identification of systematic trends or assay drift.
+Per-plate median CV values are calculated by the application from the raw `seq.*` protein signal columns and plotted against a user-provided historical reference distribution.
+Shaded regions and distinct point shapes indicate acceptable, warning, and out-of-control ranges, enabling rapid identification of systematic trends or assay drift across sequential runs.

 **Principal Component Analysis (PCA)**
 Interactive PCA plots allow users to detect clustering patterns, batch effects, and outliers.
 Variance explained by each component is displayed, and samples can be colored by metadata variables such as plate or sample type.

 **Coefficient of Variation Analysis**
-Per-plate CV distributions are calculated and summarized using quantiles, allowing users to monitor assay precision across batches and identify plates with elevated variability.
+Per-plate CV distributions are calculated by the application from the raw protein signal data and summarized using the 10th, 50th, and 90th percentiles, allowing users to monitor assay precision across batches and identify plates with elevated variability.

+**Normalization and Calibration Metrics**
+The application reads and evaluates the QC metrics pre-computed by SomaLogic's pipeline and embedded in the `.adat` file.
+These include per-sample normalization scale factors across three dilution groups (`NormScale_0_005`, `NormScale_0_5`, `NormScale_20`), ANML fraction used per dilution group, plate-level scale factors extracted from the file header, calibrator tail percentages, per-protein calibration accuracy flags (`ColCheck`), and per-sample quality flags (`RowCheck`).
+Configurable acceptance criteria are applied to each metric and results are summarised as Pass/Flag counts, making systematic issues immediately visible without requiring users to inspect raw file contents.

 **Data Export**
 Processed protein abundance matrices can be exported in multiple formats (CSV, TSV, Excel, RDS) with configurable options for orientation, metadata inclusion, and transformation.
 Annotation tables mapping protein identifiers to metadata (e.g., UniProt, Entrez) can also be exported in multiple formats.